dotnet/corefx/Documentation/project-docs/developer-guide.md

 Some libraries might also have a ref and/or a pkg directory and you can build them in a similar way by typing `dotnet msbuild` in that directory.

 For libraries that have multiple build configurations the configurations will be listed in the `<BuildConfigurations>` property group, commonly found in a configurations.props file next to the csproj.
-When building the csproj for a configuration the most compatible one in the list will be choosen and set for the build.
+When building the csproj for a configuration the most compatible one in the list will be chosen and set for the build.
 For more information about `BuildConfigurations` see [project-guidelines](../coding-guidelines/project-guidelines.md).

 **Examples**